Hammerdown53/Outlook-Attachment-Printer-Using-VBA/README.md

 This script was created by Trey McBride.

 Feel free to customize and improve upon this script as needed for your use case.
-Enjoy printing your Outlook attachments!
+Enjoy printing your Outlook attachments at the click of a button!